 “Take clouding computing as an example,” he continues.
 “When you move to a cloud, you immediately remove some administrative details.
 Infrastructure is prepositioned, and automation, monitoring and reporting capabilities already are in place.
 That eliminates some of the physical aspects of operating a data center, but it also brings a new set of responsibilities for the client.”

 See also: How to Get a Data Center Job at Google

 For example, while moving to a cloud has the potential to improve disaster recovery, that feature isn’t automatic.
-As Andrew Mametz, Vice President of Service Management for Peak 10, elaborates, “We have a disaster recovery plan to guide recovery of our services, but it doesn’t extend to individual customers.”
+As Andrew Mametz, VP of partner operations and governance for Peak 10, elaborates, “We have a disaster recovery plan to guide recovery of our services, but it doesn’t extend to individual customers.”

 Clients migrating to a cloud, therefore, must redesign their disaster recovery plans for that specific environment, either purchasing disaster recovery as an added service or designing a different strategy.
 The point is that data center managers can’t simply migrate to a cloud and think everything is done.

 Security details also change.
 “Data centers probably will need a higher level of security in a public cloud, so data center managers must build that security into their cloud-based architecture rather than focusing strictly on internal security.”

 Understanding the many layers and potential entry points into their cloud is vital.
 That’s true, too, for XaaS and virtual environments.

 “Although data center management software or vendors promise certain levels of achievement, the data center managers sometimes realize the resources needed to attain those levels are so overwhelming that they delay or never fully adopt the solution,” points out Jeff Klaus, general manager of data center solutions at Intel Corp.